PeterLuschny/Calendars.jl/README.md

 representation of the date in the calendar 'B'.

     * The date is an integer triple (year, month, day).
+      The parts of the date can be given as a triple or individually one after the other.

-    * 'A' and 'B' is one of "Gregorian", "Hebrew", or "Islamic".
+    * 'A' and 'B' is one of "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".

-      Alternatively you can use the acronyms "CE", "AM", and "AH".
+      Alternatively you can use the acronyms "CE", "AM", "AH", "AD", or "ID".

       They stand for 'Current Epoch' (denoting proleptic Gregorian dates), AM for 'Anno Mundi' to denote Hebrew dates, and AH for 'Anno Hegirae' for Islamic dates.